 What are dental implants?

-When properly planned, implant tooth prosthetics can provide a highly aesthetic and functional replacement of lost teeth.
+When properly planned, implant tooth prosthetics can provide a highly esthetic and functional replacement of lost teeth.

 Dental implants will greatly restore the a quality of your life, similar to having natural teeth.
 They can help rebuild the dignity and self esteem you may have lost as a result of missing teeth.
 Dental implants can eliminate the need for removable dental prostheses or dentures.